 What kinds of treatments are included in routine pediatric dentistry?

 Pediatric dentistry involves routine dental exams.
 During these exams, our professional staff will check the entire oral cavity and take digital x-rays of the mouth.
 This exposes any problems that may be occurring below the gum line and maybe undetectable with the naked eye.

-At O’Connor Dental Care, we provide routine dental checkups, oral cancer screenings, diagnosis and treatment of cavities, as well as orthodontic evaluations and referrals for braces or other orthodontic work if needed.
+At O’Connor Dental Care in Fort Thomas, Kentucky, we provide routine dental checkups, oral cancer screenings, diagnosis and treatment of cavities, as well as orthodontic evaluations and referrals for braces or other orthodontic work if needed.
 We will check the condition of the teeth, gums, and underlying bone tissue in search of any signs of possible future problems.